 Choose round brushes in three sizes: L, M, and S (decide this approximately, choose around 18-20 for L, around 12 for M, and 4 or lower for S).

-Try watercolor brushes, and you won’t regret it.
+Try water brushes, and you won’t regret it.

 Add jars with water, a few paper towels and you’re all set to go.